schmidtkk/SSL3D_classification/README.md

 Please also install the  [nnssl](https://github.com/MIC-DKFZ/nnssl) repository in the same environment!

 # Dataset preprocessing
 Currently, preprocessing is highly dataset- and user-dependent.
-However, in this file, we provide an example of how it can be done.
 However in `./datasets/preocess3D_data/datasets/` you can find examples of how a dataset can be preprocessed.

 # Including other datasets